softindex/datakernel/core-http/README.md

 HTTP module enables developers to build HTTP servers and clients that take full advantage of asynchronous I/O.

-* HTTP Server - ideal for web services which require async I/O (like using RPC or calling other web services for serving requests).
+* Async HTTP Server - ideal for web services which require async I/O (like using RPC or calling other web services for serving requests).
-* HTTP Client - ideal for high-performance clients of web services with a large number of parallel HTTP requests.
+* Async HTTP Client - ideal for high-performance clients of web services with a large number of parallel HTTP requests.
 * [up to ~238K of requests per second per core](#benchmark).
 * ~50K of concurrent HTTP connections.
 * Low GC pressure.
 * Built on top of [Eventloop](https://github.com/softindex/datakernel/tree/master/core-eventloop) module.
 * GC pressure is low because HTTP connections are managed in a pool and recyclable ByteBufs are used to wrap HTTP messages.
-* Supports requests with streaming request body (using CSP).
+* Supports requests with streaming request body (using [CSP](https://github.com/softindex/datakernel/tree/master/core-csp)).
 * Contains a DNS client that can be used to cache results of DNS queries.
 * AsyncServlet represents a functional interface which allows simple custom servlet creation without overhead.
 * RFC conformity.